 In June 2011, the FASB issued ASU 2011-05, "Presentation of Comprehensive Income."
 The objective of this ASU is to improve the comparability, consistency, and transparency of financial reporting and to increase the prominence of items reported in other comprehensive income.
-Under this ASU, an entity has the option to present the total of comprehensive income, the components of net income, and the components of other comprehensive income either in a single continuous statement of comprehensive income or in two separate but consecutive statements.
-An entity is required to present each component of net income along with total net income, each component of other comprehensive income along with a total for other comprehensive income, and a total amount for comprehensive income.
-An entity is required to present on the face of the financial statements reclassification adjustments for items that are reclassified from other comprehensive income to net income in the statement(s) where the components of net income and the components of other comprehensive income are presented.
+Under this ASU, an entity has the option to present the total of comprehensive income or in two separate but consecutive statements.
+An entity is required to present each component of net income along with total net income, each component of other comprehensive income along with a total for other comprehensive income, and a total amount for comprehensive income to net income to net income and the components of other comprehensive income are presented.
 The amendments in this ASU should be applied retrospectively.
 For public entities, the amendments are effective for fiscal years, and interim periods within those years, beginning after December 15, 2011.
 For nonpublic entities, the amendments are effective for fiscal years ending after December 15, 2012, and interim and annual periods thereafter.